Skip to main content

 5. Container build - Builds your app container

-7. Schema sync - Runs prisma db push automatically
+7. Schema sync - Runs prisma db push when Prisma is present

-8. Log streaming - Shows combined app and database logs
+8. Log streaming - Shows app and database logs when available

 Output